sbcd90/docker-java-sample-webapp/README.md

 - When it is stopped, the corresponding containers are deleted also.
 But images remain.
 They have to be deleted using commands.

+## Kubernetes approach

+- Use docker edge channel.
+It has inbuilt kubernetes support.

+- To get kubernetes dashboard running

+- `kubectl cluster-info`
+- `kubectl -n kube-system edit service kubernetes-dashboard`
+- `You should see yaml representation of the service.
+Change type: ClusterIP to type: NodePort and save file.
+If it's already changed go to next step.`
+- `kubectl -n kube-system get service kubernetes-dashboard`

+- Now deploy the war

+- Use helm 2.8.2
+- `helm.exe install .`

+- To delete entire deployment
+- `kubectl delete deployment kissing-fish-java-sample-webapp`

 ## Extras

 - Log into the container